nnn

 22) Pork Tonkatsu Bowl

-This is the crunchy variety of chicken katsu and while I’m not trying to take sides… I guess I sort of am.
-With the pork cutlets, you pound them to make them thinner, coat them in panko, and deep fry them until they are a deep golden brown.
-Serve this with some cabbage and a sweet and savory sauce.
-True, this may seem a bit excessive but it really does brighten up your Tuesday.
+I guess I am taking a side.
+This is chicken katsu’s crispier cousin.
+For the pork cutlets, you need to pound them to make them thinner before you can crumb them in panko and deep fry them until they are a golden brown.
+I always serve this with some sautéed cabbage and a sweet and savory sauce.
+It may seem excessive, but it really does help brighten up your Tuesday.

 23) Coconut Rice Bowl

-Although coconut rice is easy to make, it can feel like you are cheating, because of the rice’s built-in flavor.
-Simply prepare the rice and mix it with some coconut milk, turmeric, and salt, and you are ready to go; I usually top it with some roasted cauliflower.
-To prevent the dish from becoming too rich, include some herbs and a squeeze of lime.
-I have eaten this dish while standing at the counter, which is both tragic, and, honestly, peaceful.
+Making coconut rice is a little too easy and takes very little effort.
+It feels like cheating a bit considering that the rice has some built in flavor.
+All you need to do is prepare your rice and mix in some coconut milk, turmeric, and salt and you are on your way.
+I have a habit of pairing this with with some roasted cauliflower.
+To even it out, I just like to throw in some herbs and a squeeze of lime.
+I have eaten this dish while standing at the counter, which is both tragic, yet, honestly, peaceful.

 24) Pesto Chicken Bowl

-You shouldn’t use too much of it as the flavor of pesto is quite strong.
-Pesto can be combined with rice, or you can drizzle it on top.
-Remember to season and cook the chicken.
-If you want to add some acidity, throw in some tomatoes, and if you want to be fancy add parmesan.
-This is a great “use what you have” style bowl as pesto goes nicely with a lot of vegetables.
+Because the flavor of pesto is quite dominant, you should be careful when using it.
+Pesto can be mixed with rice, or you can even drizzle it on top.
+Don’t forget to season and cook the chicken.
+For some acidity, add tomotoes, and to be a bit fancy, sprinkle some parmesan.
+This is a great use what you have bowl because pesto goes with a lot of veggies.

 25) Ginger Chicken Bowl

-It is cool how this bowl can have both an intense and clean flavor at the same time.
-To make ginger-scallion sauce, you combine scallon and ginger with some pre-heated oil and a dash of salt.
-Make sure to drench the chicken and rice in the sauce and allow it to soak in.
-The first time I did it, I kept on “testing” the sauce, and before I knew it, I had almost finished dinner.
+It’s interesting how a bowl can have both an intense flavor and a clean flavor at the same time.
+Ginger-scallion sauce is just ginger and scallon mixed with some hot oil, and a bit of salt.
+Drench the chicken and rice in the sauce and let it absorb.
+The first time I did this I kept on ”testing” the sauce and before I knew it I had almost finished the dinner.

 26) Banh Mi Pork Bowl